minut9/Election_Analysis/README.md

 # Election_Analysis

 # Purpose
-This code is an election audit to help Seth and Tom with a submission to the election commission.
-This code dissects the election results of the 3 counties election results and uses python to analyze the data.
-The script used depicts a clear winner of the election with also tallying the votes per county and candidate, as well as percentages for comparison.
+This project is an election audit to help Seth and Tom with a submission to the election commission.
+The code dissects the election results of Jefferson, Denver, and Arapahoe Counties and uses python to analyze the data.
+The code used depicts a clear winner of the election while also tallying the votes per county and candidate, as well as percentages for comparison.

 # Election Results